Bone screening recommended for COPD veterans

 Overall, 63% of patients had an abnormal DXA scan result, with 78% diagnosed with osteopenia, and 22% with osteoporosis.
 The risk for low BMD was significantly associated with disease severity, the researchers report.

-Patients with low BMD were treated with antiresporptive agents, and daily calcium 500 mg and vitamin D 2000 U.
+Patients with low bone mineral density were treated with antiresporptive agents, and daily calcium 500 mg and vitamin D 2000 U.

 "Male veterans with pulmonary disease are at risk for bone disease," Ellstrom et al conclude.